ivma1-nhs/eligibility-signposting-api/infrastructure/stacks/bootstrap/README.md

 - Use `args=` to target specific modules during Terraform commands, e.g., `args="-target=module.tfstate -target=module.terraform_base_role"`.
 - Always verify the environment and workspace before applying changes to avoid accidental modifications.
-- If you want to test a new Terraform configuration in `dev` then you can set up a workspace linked to your branch/PR e.g. `dev-PR123` and deploy as per the instructions.
+- If you want to test a new Terraform configuration in `dev`, set up a workspace linked to your branch/PR (e.g., `dev-PR123`), and then deploy according to the instructions.

 ---